Byeol-Haneul/CosmoTopo/README.md

 # CosmoTopo
 This code provides tools for constructing **combinatorial complexes** from galaxy or halo catalogs and includes a full training pipeline for **Topological Deep Learning (TDL)** models.
-If you find this code useful, please cite the following paper: [Cosmology with Topological Deep Learning](https://arxiv.org/abs/2505.23904).
+We support multi-node, multi-GPU training using PyTorch's `DistributedDataParallel (DDP)` and `Optuna-Integration`.
+If you find this code useful, please cite the following paper: [*Cosmology with Topological Deep Learning*](https://arxiv.org/abs/2505.23904).

 <p align="center">
   <img src="visualizations/structures.png" alt="Combinatorial Complex built on a Halo Catalog from the Quijote Suite" width="600"/>